eclipsesource/jsonforms/packages/vanilla/Styles.md

 ## Example of styling id contributions
 By default, the `vanillaStyles` defined in [src/styles/styles.ts](./src/styles/styles.ts) are applied.
 These can be overwritten via the `JsonFormsStyleContext`.
+The following example will completely replace the default styles.

 ```typescript
 import { JsonFormsStyleContext } from '@jsonforms/vanilla-renderers';